Romantasy Author Rebecca Yarros to be Inducted into the Colorado Author’s Hall of Fame September 6

 Three days prior to her Colorado Inductions to the Authors Hall of Fame, the Boston Red Sox will be celebrating Fourth Wing night at Fenway Park for East Coast fans.

 Her words flow with her love of romance and coffee.
-Her millions of fans look forward to the big screen adaptation of The Things We Leave Unfinished.
+Her millions of fans look forward to the big screen adaptation of The Things We Leave Unfinished that Lionsgate has in production.
 At the Induction, she will speak to the celebrating room.
 Yarros advises all aspiring authors to, "Read.
 Read every genre you can get your hands on.
 Learn what you love and what you don't.
 Read about craft.
 Read about criticism.
 Read to see what works in other author's books and what doesn't.
 Read because you can't write without a full creative well."

 She and 12 others will be inducted into the Colorado Authors' Hall of Fame on September 6.
 Tickets are open to the public to purchase tickets to attend the gala at ColoradoAuthorsHallofFame.org.